 In a large bowl, soak the bread in milk until soft.
 Add beef, pork, onion, egg, salt, and pepper, and mix thoroughly.
-If mixture feels too mushy, add 1 to 2 tablespoons of breadcrumbs.
+If the mixture feels too mushy, add 1 to 2 tablespoons of bread crumbs.

 Divide the meat mixture into 4 to 6 portions and form each into a round or oval hamburger shape.
 Lightly coat a skillet with cooking spray and very slowly fry the patties thoroughly until done.
 For food safety, you want both the pork and the beef to be cooked to a safe temperature.